 California, Oregon and Washington have all enacted Low-Carbon Fuel Standards requiring significant reductions in the carbon intensity of transportation fuels, joining with British Columbia to create a market for low-carbon fuels covering the entire West Coast.
 California's programme requires a 20 per cent reduction in the carbon intensity of motor fuels by 2030, which refiners can achieve either by blending biofuels with gasoline or diesel, or by purchasing credits, which can be generated by, for example, vehicle electrification.
 The other states have adopted similar mandates.
-As of June 2023, New York is also considering adopting a programme similar to California's, which if passed would be the first clean-fuel standard on the East Coast.
+As of July 2024, New Mexico has become the fourth US state to adopt a similar clean fuel standard.